xels21/strudel_vscode/README.md

 | `Strudel: Stop Playback` | `Ctrl+Shift+S S` | Stop playback in Strudel |
 | `Strudel: Set Active Editor` | - | Change which file is synced to Strudel |
 | `Strudel: Set Active Editor and Update` | `Ctrl+Shift+S X` | Set current editor and trigger update |

+### Autocompletion & Documentation

+The extension provides intelligent autocompletion for all Strudel functions:

+- **Function completion** - Type any part of a function name to see available completions
+- **Parameter snippets** - Functions with parameters include snippet templates for easy completion
+- **Rich documentation** - Hover over any function to see detailed documentation including:
+  - Function description
+  - Parameter types and descriptions
+  - Code examples
+  - Function synonyms/aliases
+- **621 functions** - Complete coverage of the entire Strudel API
+- **Context-aware** - Only shows completions in JavaScript, Strudel files, or files containing "strudel" in the name

+The autocompletion data is automatically extracted from Strudel's JSDoc documentation and optimized for fast loading.

+To update the autocompletion data (for extension developers):
+1. Ensure the latest Strudel code is in the `strudel/` directory
+2. Run `cd strudel && npm run jsdoc-json` to generate documentation
+3. Run `npm run generate-completions` to create optimized completion data

 ### Configuration